Peak® 75WG Herbicide

 Thorough coverage of the weeds is essential for effective control with the Peak 75WG herbicide tank mixes.
 Peak 75WG herbicide is absorbed through the leaves and is rapidly translocated to the plant's growing points.
-Dpeending on the weed species and growing conditions, visual symptoms of dying weed (discolouration) take 1 - 3weeks to appear.
+Depending on the weed species and growing conditions, visual symptoms of dying weeds (discolouration) take 1 - 3 weeks to appear.
 Symptoms are first visible in the youngest tissues.
 Death of plants usually occurs 2 - 4 weeks after application.

 Controlled: Lady's thumb, Lamb's-quarters, Wild mustard, Redroot pigweed, Common ragweed, Cocklebur (controlled with Banvel II tank-mix)

 Suppressed: Wild buckwheat, Velvetleaf (for complete list of crops and diseases controlled, please see product label)

 5.4 g/ac (13.3 g/ha).
 1 jug of 270 g treats 50 acres

 Minimum 15 gal/ac (150 L/ha).
 For product in water soluble bags: Do not use liquid fertilizer as a carrier for Peak 75WG Herbicide applications.
 Liquid fertilizer may prevent the water-soluble bags from dissolving properly.

 For broadleaf weed control, Peak 75WG herbicide MUST be used only in tank mix with one of the following herbicides:

 - Field Corn - Banvel® II herbicide or Banvel® Dry EG herbicide

 - Winter Wheat - Pardner® herbicide